The Triune Brain: 3 Science-Based Strategies to Overcome Challenges and Thrive

 The third key to maintaining motivation during challenging times is to refocus on your thought processes.

 It’s common for your higher brain centres to become overwhelmed by the negative emotions and instincts from your lower brain centres, especially in times of crisis.
 However, your neomammalian forebrain seeks certainty above all else.
+This it does through orientation.

+You always have anchors available.
 To regain control of your thoughts, practice focusing on what is certain in your life.
 By shifting your attention to the certainties, you allow your higher-centred thoughts to override the chaotic emotions and instincts that threaten to take control.

 While there may be widespread uncertainty globally, there are still aspects of your life that you can be certain about.